the-drunk-coder/megra-doc/docs/function-reference/sequence-generators.md

-# Sequence Generators
+# Sequence Generators (in Alphabetical Order)

 ## `cyc` - Cycle Generator

-Generates a cycle (aka loop) from a simple sequencing language.

-Note that this is not a cycle in the TidalCycles sense, as it doesn't partition a fixed duration into events, but rather creates a loop whose length is dependent on the amount of specified events (still working on the terminology here).

-You can specify parameters within the sequence language, or placeholders.
-Also, you can specify deviations from the default duration between events within the sequencing language.

-It might seem simple, but this is one of the most powerful generators in Mégra.
+Generates a fixed-duration cycle.
+The duration between the events will be determined by the number of events, while the overall duration is fixed.

 #### Parameters

 * name - generator name
 * sequence - sequence description
 * `:dur` - default space between events
-* `:rep` - probability of repeating an event
+* `:rep` - probability of repeating an event (this might change the cycle duration)
 * `:max-rep` - limits number of repetitions
 * `:rnd` - random connection probability (currently not working the way I expected it ...)
-* `:map` - map events on parameters
 * `:events` - use labeled events

 ### Syntax